Black Water (2007 film): Reception

 Black Water received positive reviews from critics.
 On review aggregator website Rotten Tomatoes, the film received an approval rating of 80% based on 20 reviews, with an average rating of 5.93/10.
 Critics praised the lack of CGI commonly used in this type of film, as well as the tense plotting and suspense built from it.
 Neil Smith of Total Film Magazine also praised the ending stating it was "a conclusion that refreshingly refutes the genre rulebook."

 Awards

 Box office

 Black Water performed well financially and grossed $1,271,556 worldwide.

 Sequel

 In February 2018, a sequel titled Black Water: Abyss was announced to be in development.
 Andrew Traucki was hired to serve as director and producer after serving as co-writer/co-director on the first installment.
-Described as a survival horror-thriller film, co-written by John Ridley and Sarah Smith, the plot was stated to revolve around a couple who explore a remote cave system alongside their friends only to be pursued and preyed upon by a number of killer crocodiles.
+Described as a survival horror-thriller film, co-written by John Ridley and Sarah Smith, the plot was stated to revolve around a group of friends exploring a remote cave system only to be pursued and preyed upon by a killer crocodile.
 Produced by Michael Robertson, the studios stated that the movie would use practical effects and real animal footage.

 Black Water: Abyss was released on 4 July 2020 in the UK and on 30 July 2020 in Australia.